24 Hours To Win: Don't Just Manage Your Time—Maximize It

 Procrastination Is Your Enemy

-In his best-selling book Think And Grow Rich, author Napoleon Hill stated emphatically that “Indecision and procrastination are twin brothers, kill them both."
-Although the book was written in the 1930’s in a time with far less vapid distractions than we have today, the fact still remains the same.
+In his best-selling book Think And Grow Rich, author Napoleon Hill, emphatically states, “Indecision and procrastination are twin brothers, kill them both!"
+Although the book was written in the 1930's in a time with far less vapid distractions than we have today, the fact still remains the same.
 Procrastination is one of the biggest hindrances to getting the most out of the day.

 Think about it, how many things did you tell yourself that you’d do today that have now been promised for tomorrow or punted to another day in the future like the proverbial can gets kicked down the road?

-The easiest way to do this is by writing down your goals for the next day and placing the list somewhere that you can always see them, like on a piece of paper or somewhere in your phone.
-Then, when you wake up the next morning, look at those goals and put the necessary effort towards accomplishing them sequentially.
+The easiest way to do this is by writing down your goals for the next day and placing the list somewhere that you could always see them—like on a piece of paper or somewhere in your phone.
+Then, when you wake up every morning—look at those goals and put the necessary effort towards accomplishing them sequentially.

-Take a second and think about that, you’re 42 percent more likely to accomplish something simply by writing it down and regularly looking at it.
+Take a second and think about that, you’re 42 percent more likely to accomplish something simply by writing it down and looking at it on a regular occasion.
 I don’t know about you, but that sounds like a great investment of effort to me.

 A recently popular aphorism in hip hop culture is “We all have the same 24 hours."
 Which is an edifying way of saying we’re all on equal-footing as far as the time we have each day to attain our goals.

-And while I do believe that is an accurate assertion, I also believe that time management, prioritizing, and compartmentalizing are skills that can be developed and applied by everyone.
+And while I do believe that is an accurate assertion—I also believe that time management, prioritizing, and compartmentalizing are skills that can be developed and applied by anyone.